limkokhole/diffhttp/README.md

 The url https://mozilla.org/video/foo/hi?q=1 will NOT compare with https://mozilla.com/video/foo/hello?q=1 since both hosts are different, i.e. https://mozilla.org not equal to https://mozilla.com.

 The reasons how this rules has been choosen is because of the connections of query string/headers between 2 URLs is most likely depends on filename/last path, instead of the host and middle path.
-You can imaging that youtube.com/video shouldn't diff with youtube.com/audio, instead youtube.com/video should diff with youtube.com/video if possible.
+You can imaging that youtube.com/video/a.mp4 shouldn't diff with youtube.com/audio/b.m4a, instead youtube.com/video/a.mp4 should diff with youtube.com/video/b.mp4 if possible.
 And if compare google.com with facebook.com, it doesn't make mush sense.
-But I create a button called 'Diff if full path changed' to allow you to tick for youtube.com/AAA/BBB/CCC and youtube.com/DDD/EEE/FFF to diff.
+But I create a button called 'Diff only if host same' to allow you to tick for youtube.com/AAA/BBB/CCC and youtube.com/DDD/EEE/FFF to diff.

 ## Some Features ##